RomiconEZ/KONSPECTO-LLM/README.md

-# 🎓 KONSPECTO - LLM Агент для работы с конспектами
+# 🎓 KONSPECTO - LLM Agent for Note Management

-## 📋 Описание проекта
+## 📋 Project Description

-KONSPECTO - это интеллектуальный агент на базе локальной LLM модели, предоставляющий следующие возможности:
+KONSPECTO is an intelligent agent based on a local LLM model, offering the following capabilities:

-🔍 **Поиск по конспектам**
+🔍 **Search Through Notes**

-- Семантический поиск по базе конспектов
+- Semantic search across the notes database
-- Генерация структурированных ответов на основе найденной информации
+- Generation of structured responses based on the retrieved information
-- Возможность просмотра исходных документов
+- Ability to view original documents

-🎥 **Работа с видео**
+🎥 **Video Processing**

-- Извлечение ключевых кадров из YouTube видео
+- Extraction of keyframes from YouTube videos
-- Создание DOCX документов с изображениями
+- Creation of DOCX documents with images
-- Фильтрация похожих кадров
+- Filtering of similar frames

-🎤 **Голосовой ввод**
+🎤 **Voice Input**

-- Транскрипция голосовых сообщений с помощью Whisper
+- Transcription of voice messages using Whisper
-- Поддержка русского языка
+- Support for the Russian language
-- Возможность комбинировать голосовой и текстовый ввод
+- Ability to combine voice and text input

-## 🛠 Технологический стек
+## 🛠 Tech Stack

 ### Frontend